shivam5992/ds-terms/readme (copy).md

 ### Document Term Matrix (DTM)

-It is a matrix that represents the the frequency distributions of each word in different documents of a corpus.
-In this matrix, the count of every time a word appeared in a document is presented.
+It is a matrix that represents the the frequency distribution of each word in different documents of a corpus.
+It is a mathematical matrix that describes the frequency of terms that occur in a collection of documents.
+In this matrix, rows correspond to documents in the collection and columns correspond to terms.

 ### IDF

-Inverse Document Frequency is the method to calculate the
+IDF measures how important a term is.
+While computing Term Frequency, all terms are considered equally important.
+However it is known that certain terms, such as "is", "of", and "that", may appear a lot of times but have little importance.
+Thus IDF weighs down the frequent terms while scales up the rare ones using the following formula:

+IDF(t) = log_e(Total number of documents / Number of documents with term t in it).

 ### Keyword